-If you are considering submitting an application as a Cultural District, please read the entire document carefully to gain a better understanding of the program, criteria for eligibility, and decide if being certified as a Cultural District will provide the desired benefits to the residents and businesses in the proposed district and surrounding community.
-You should also review the companion Cultural Districts Application Form that details specific requirements.

-For additional information check the website-
+This document provides an overview of the Louisiana Cultural Districts Program.
+If you are considering submitting an application as a cultural district, please read the entire document carefully to gain a better understanding of the program, criteria for eligibility, and decide if being certified as a cultural district will provide the desired benefits to the residents and businesses in the proposed district and surrounding community.
+For additional information please visit-